Seizure disorder - InDepth; Epileptic - epilepsy - InDepth

 Most side effects are mild to moderate and can be reduced or prevented by beginning at low doses and increasing dosage gradually.
 Common side effects may include numbness and tingling, fatigue, abnormalities of taste, difficulty concentrating, and weight loss.
 Serious side effects may include acute glaucoma and other eye problems.
 Tell your provider right away if you have blurred vision or eye pain.
 If used during pregnancy, topiramate may increase the risk for cleft lip or palate birth defects.

 Oxcarbazepine (Trileptal, generic) is similar to phenytoin and carbamazepine but generally has fewer side effects.
-It is approved as single or add-on therapy for partial seizures in adults and for children ages 4 years and older.
+It is approved as single or add-on therapy for focal onset seizures in adults and for children ages 4 years and older.

 This drug can reduce the effectiveness of birth control pills.
 Women who take oxcarbazepine may need to use a different type of contraceptive.